Microchips & Integrated Circuits Wholesale Trading License in Dubai: Cost and Requirements

 Dubai South Business Hub Free Zone offers flexible legal structure options for new businesses, including Free Zone Establishments (FZE) for sole shareholders and Free Zone Companies (FZC) for multiple shareholders.
 Both structures benefit from 100% foreign ownership, which is a fundamental advantage of operating within a UAE free zone as confirmed under current UAE free zone regulations.

-To apply for the microchips and integrated circuits trading licence, applicants will typically need to provide the following documentation:
+To apply for the microchips and integrated circuits trading license, applicants will typically need to provide the following documentation:

 Passport copies of all shareholders and directors